kjepo/camelog/README.md

 counterclockwise to position 6.
 Then turn the control knob counterclockwise until reaching a stop, roughly when the dial is pointing straight up.
-Now press down the control knob and hold for about five seconds - you will hear the pilot gas flowing.
+Now press down the control knob and hold for about five seconds &mdash; you will hear the pilot gas flowing.
 - While still pressing down the knob, turn further counterclockwise to activate the piezo spark (you will hear it).
 Keep the knob down for a further